What is GHB?

 Since the most frequent use for GHB is as a “date rape drug,” the effects of the drug are extremely dangerous.
-The most common adverse effects include loss of consciousness, hallucinations, and being placed into a coma, but it can also include vomiting, sweating, confusion, exhaustion, and sluggishness.
+The most common adverse effects include loss of consciousness, hallucinations, and being placed in a coma, but it can also include vomiting, sweating, confusion, exhaustion, and sluggishness.
 Extreme sedation, seizures, seizure-related disorders may also occur.
 The drug’s detrimental effects on the body make consumers of it susceptible to sexual assault.
 Use of the drug in conjunction with alcohol or other drugs can result in slowed breathing and respiratory depression, requiring serious medical help.
 “Positive” effects of GHB include tranquility, euphoria, and an increased sex drive.

 If used repeatedly, it can become addictive.
 When an individual becomes addicted to a substance, they will experience withdrawal symptoms if they do not have the drug.
 These withdrawal symptoms may include insomnia, tremors, sweating, or anxiety.
 These symptoms may become more severe depending on the amount of time using the drug and whether the individual quit cold turkey versus weening off.

 Treatment for GHB Addiction

 There is not a lot of information available on treatment for GHB addiction specifically, but there are many treatment options available for drug addiction in general: